CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 - 7.0
 - 7.1
 - 7.2
+- 7.3

-By default, all new PHP applications are created with a default `PHP_VERSION`, set to 7.0.
+By default, all new PHP applications are created with a default `PHP_VERSION`, set to 7, which means latest php 7 version available.
 You can of course change it whenever you want then redeploy your application to use the version you want.